alex100915/BankOcr/README.md

 ## Overview

 Project content: https://code.joejag.com/coding-dojo/bank-ocr/

-Each feature branch contains listed User Stories from the instructions
+Each feature branch contains the listed User Stories from the instructions

 ## Table of Contents